Introduction to GoJS Diagramming Components

 GoJS Concepts

 Each diagram has a Model that holds and interprets your application data to determine node-to-node link relationships and group-member relationships.
 Most parts are data-bound to your application data.
 The diagram automatically creates a Node or a Group for each data item in the model's Model.nodeDataArray and a Link for each data item in the model's GraphLinksModel.linkDataArray.
 You can add whatever properties you need to each data object, but there are just a few properties that each kind of model expects.
+They are shown in bold in the gray data objects.

 Each Node or Link is normally defined by a template that declares its appearance and behavior.
 Each template consists of Panels of GraphObjects such as TextBlocks or Shapes.
 There are default templates for all parts, but almost all applications will specify custom templates in order to achieve the desired appearance and behavior.
 Data bindings of GraphObject properties to model data properties make each Node or Link unique for the data.